 While many young children are not quite developmentally ready to hold a pencil and write letters, there are many ways that you can incorporate letter formation activities into your literacy and fine motor centers.

 Working on letter formation activities can provide multi-sensory input to enhance letter recognition activities and phonemic awareness activities.
-Using many of the ideas below will also help build fine motor skills to prepare kids as they begin writing letters.
+Using many of the ideas below will also help build fine motor skills to prepare kids as they begin learning to write letters.

 How Do You Teach Letter Formation?